Generalized Bayesian Multidimensional Scaling and Model Comparison: Adaptive Bayesian Inference using Annealed SMC

 Some challenges arise with MCMC-based approximations in the context of model comparison via marginal likelihood estimators, as discussed in \ref{sec:bayes_factor}.
-MCMC-based algorithms often require additional computational costs to estimate the marginal likelihood separately.
-In contrast, model selection can be accomplished effortlessly using the Bayes factor in the proposed annealed SMC algorithm.
-When resampling is not performed at every step, the estimated marginal likelihood could be evaluated during the sampling process with the following formula:
+MCMC-based algorithms often require additional computational costs or complex post-processing to estimate the marginal likelihood separately.
+In contrast, model selection can be accomplished directly using the Bayes factor in the proposed annealed SMC algorithm, where the marginal likelihood is a natural byproduct of the sampling process.
+The estimated marginal likelihood is evaluated using the following formula:

-Moreover, the estimates are unbiased when using a fixed annealing sequence and nearly unbiased with an adaptive annealing scheme.
-Previous studies have shown the advantages of SMC over MCMC for model comparison via marginal likelihood estimators \citep{zhou2016toward, wang2020annealed}.
+Moreover, these estimates are unbiased when using a fixed annealing sequence and nearly unbiased with an adaptive annealing scheme.
+Previous studies have shown the advantages of SMC over MCMC for model comparison \citep{zhou2016toward, wang2020annealed}.

 The sequence of intermediate target distributions, as defined in Equation \ref{seq_distribution}, is determined by the choice of the annealing sequence, $\{\tau_r\}$.
 Proper selection of the sequence of annealing parameters is one challenge in the annealed SMC.
 A large number of annealing parameters can improve the performance, but increase the computational cost.
 In order to ensure the proposed particles from the current iteration can effectively approximate the subsequent intermediate target distribution, it is necessary to transition smoothly from the reference distribution ($\tau_0 = 0$) to the posterior distribution ($\tau_R = 1$).